Pre-School Manager: Mrs Caroline Stoneham CACHE 3 DPP

 Structured Learning Activities

 A wide range of activities are provided daily and each child will be invited to participate in these activities at his/her own level.
-Free play, story, music, painting, sticking and constructing, playdough, sand and water, physical activities and group work are all included.
+Free play, yoga, story, music, painting, sticking and constructing, playdough, sand and water, physical activities and group work are all included.
 Work becomes more structured as the children mature and each child can progress from one level to the next at his/her own pace.
 We feel that outdoor play is an essential part of the curriculum and whenever possible, we offer a free flow from inside to out.
 Weather permitting, our curriculum will always include the opportunity for some kind of outside play.

 The Value of Play